Changemaker Grants

 • Not classified as a private foundation and does not engage in political activities as defined by the IRS

-• At least 50% of the agency service population is at or below 200% of the poverty level
+• At least 60% of the agency service population at the ALICE Threshold or Below

 • Agencies provide services to clients and/or beneficiaries without regard to race, religion, color, sex, sexual orientation, age, national origin, ancestry, citizenship, veteran and/or disability service, based on client population